anthonyharrison/sbom-manager/README.md

 The `--module` option is used to query the repostiry for the existence of a particular module.
 This may optionally be filtered by project name.
 The name of the module is assumed to be wildcard so that a search for a module called 'lib' will find all modules which contain the sequence 'lib'.

-Note that the `--scan` option does not do anything currently.
+Note that the `--scan` and `--config` options do not do anything currently.

 ## Licence